Fans heatwaves

 We also assume that dry-bulb air temperature is equal to the mean radiant temperature.

-If you would like to change any additional inputs (e.g. external work, body position) or the above-mentioned assumptions.
+If you want to change any additional inputs (e.g., external work, body position) or the above-mentioned assumptions.
 We highly encourage you to use the function use_fans_heatwaves() which is included in the Python package pythermalcomfort.
 Please find out more about how to use the aforementioned function here.

 Outputs

-The figures are updated in real-time using the results, which are derived automatically.
+The figures are updated in real time using the results, which are derived automatically.
 We use a red backdrop to indicate when heightened air velocity can be utilized to cool the human body, while we use a green background to depict when electric fans should not be used.
-While the usage of fans is still advantageous in the dark green area, not all adult healthy individuals will be able to compensate for endogenous and external heat gains, resulting in heat stress.
+While the usage of fans is still advantageous in the dark green area, not all healthy adult individuals will be able to compensate for endogenous and external heat gains, resulting in heat stress.
 Because the greatest rate of evaporative heat loss from the skin (W/m2) is inversely related to Relative Humidity (RH), the maximum operative temperature at which heat strain is anticipated to occur lowers as the value of RH increases.
 At low RH, the slope of the heat stress curve flattens.
 The RH value at which the curve flattens is proportional to the air speed (V).
-This is due to the fact that at low RH levels, cutaneous blood flow reaches its maximum, creating heat strain.
+This is because at low RH levels, cutaneous blood flow reaches its maximum, creating heat strain.

 Limitations